• Home

 Finding Your ACTUAL Boundary And Make Family Rules Around It

-So then one of the big keys here is to actually find your boundaries.
-And your spouse may also want to do the same.
-Likely if your spouse is often bothered by your children’s behavior it’s because they are crossing one of his unspoken boundaries.
+You may want your spouse may to do the same.
+Consider this: if your spouse is often bothered by your children’s behavior it’s because they are crossing one of his unspoken boundaries.

 (16:20 in the video talks about what permissive parenting is — changing your boundaries)